uwspstar/20-Day-Challenge-List/Python/Day1/Day1_01_2_Understanding and Writing Python Test Cases.md

 Using the AAA pattern helps structure your test cases in a clear and understandable way.
 By following the tips provided and practicing writing tests, you can ensure your code is robust, reliable, and maintainable.

 ### Recommend Resources:

-[![Python Tutorial: Unit Testing Your Code with the unittest Module Corey Schafer](https://img.youtube.com/vi/6tNS--WetLI/maxresdefault.jpg)](https://youtu.be/6tNS--WetLI)
+**Python Tutorial: Unit Testing Your Code with the unittest Module Corey Schafer** [![Python Tutorial: Unit Testing Your Code with the unittest Module Corey Schafer](https://img.youtube.com/vi/6tNS--WetLI/maxresdefault.jpg)](https://youtu.be/6tNS--WetLI)